openstack/octavia/doc/source/user/guides/basic-cookbook.rst

 * Back-end servers 192.0.2.10 and 192.0.2.11 on subnet *private-subnet* have been configured with regular HTTP application on TCP port 80.
-* These back-end servers have been configured with a health check at the URL path "/healthcheck".
-See :ref:`http-heath-monitors` below.
 * Subnet *public-subnet* is a shared external subnet created by the cloud operator which is reachable from the internet.
 * TLS certificates, keys, and intermediate certificate chains for www.example.com and www2.example.com have been obtained from an external certificate authority.
-These now exist in the files server.crt, server.key, ca-chain.p7b, server2.crt, server2-encrypted.key, and ca-chain2.p7b in the current directory.
-The keys and certificates are PEM-encoded, and the intermediate certificate chains are PKCS7 PEM encoded.
-* The key for www.example.com is not encrypted with a passphrase.
+These now exist in the files server.crt, server.key, ca-chain.crt, server2.crt, server2.key, and ca-chain2.crt in the current directory.
+The keys and certificates are PEM-encoded, and the intermediate certificate chains are multiple certs PEM-encoded and concatenated together.
+Neither key is encrypted with a passphrase.
-* The key for www2.example.com is encrypted with the passphrase "abc123".
 * The *admin* user on this cloud installation has keystone ID *admin_id*
 * We want to configure a TLS-terminated HTTPS load balancer that is accessible from the internet using the keys and certificates mentioned above, which